ivtpz/visual-weather/_PRESS-RELEASE.md

   > To get started, just enter your zipcode, and select the custom options for your visualization.

 ## Testimonial ##
-  > The weather has never been more fun.
+  > The weather has never looked better.

 ## Stay Tuned! ##
   > Visual Weather is currently in development, come back soon to try it out.